apache/doris-website/versioned_docs/version-2.1/practical-guide/log-storage-analysis.md

 );
 ```

-### Step 5: Collect, query, and analyze logs
+### Step 5: Collect logs

-After completing table creation, you can proceed with log collection, querying, and analysis.
+After completing table creation, you can proceed with log collection.

-**Collect logs**

 Apache Doris provides open and versatile Stream HTTP APIs, through which you can connect with popular log collectors such as Logstash, Filebeat, Kafka, and others to carry out log collection work.
 This section explains how to integrate these log collectors using the Stream HTTP APIs.